CovingtonResearchGroup/champ/champ/README.md

-# CO2-speleophysics
+# Champ - Channel morphodynamics in Python

-* The main entry point for the code is CO2_1D.py, which contains the simulation object.
+* The main entry point for the code is sim.py, which contains the simulation object.

 * runSim.py contains code for setting up and running simulations from yaml files that specify parameters.